Mohanad Ali: Aris Thessaloniki (loan)

 On 31 August 2021, Ali was loaned to Super League Greece side Aris Thessaloniki F.C. in the form of a one-year loan and with a purchase option from Al-Duhail.
 However, after only a few games, Ali damaged his cruciate ligaments, causing him to be sidelined for at least 6 months, to not only miss the majority of the season, but also miss the rest of the World Cup qualifiers with the Iraq national team.

+Return to Al-Shorta

+In September 2023, Ali returned to Iraq to join his former club Al-Shorta.

 International career

 Youth

-Mohanad made his debut for Iraq's Under-14s in 2013 at the age of just 13.
-He was the joint-top scorer at the 2013 Asian Youth Games with six goals in Nanjing in August 2013, where the Iraq U-14s beat Singapore, Kuwait and Thailand in the quarterfinals before they lost to Iran in the semis and the third and fourth match on penalties to North Korea.
-In the first ever edition of the AFC U-14 Championship in 2014 in Iran, Mohanad won the top scorer award with six goals and his team won the cup.
+Ali made his debut for Iraq's Under-14s in 2013 at the age of just 13.
+He was the joint-top scorer at the 2013 Asian Youth Games with six goals in Nanjing in August 2013, where the Iraq beat Singapore, Kuwait and Thailand in the quarterfinals before they lost to Iran in the semis and the third-place playoff on penalties to North Korea.
+In the first ever edition of the AFC U-14 Championship in 2014 in Iran, Mohanad won the top-scorer award with six goals and his team won the cup.
 In the 2015 WAFF U-16 Championship, Mohanad won the top scorer award with five goals and his team won the championship.